Fighting for Florida: Accomplishments

-In 2017, Rubio’s Department of Veterans Affairs (VA) Accountability and Whistleblower Protection Act became law, giving the VA secretary the power to fire and dismiss bad employees and to protect those whistleblowers who come forward.
+In 2017, Rubio’s VA Accountability and Whistleblower Protection Act became law, giving the VA secretary the power to fire and dismiss bad employees and to protect those whistleblowers who come forward.

 “Credit is due to Senator Marco Rubio for championing this bill,” Concerned Veterans for America said.
-The Veterans of Foreign Wars (VFW) “saluted” Rubio and praised the bill for sending an “unmistakable signal to all employees that maintaining the status quo no longer works for those who have borne the battle.”
+The Veterans of Foreign Wars “saluted” Rubio and praised the bill for sending an “unmistakable signal to all employees that maintaining the status quo no longer works for those who have borne the battle.”

 Rubio has also shown his commitment to honoring those veterans whom the United States should not forget.
 In 2020, Rubio led legislation to rename the St. Augustine VA Clinic after Private First Class Leo C. Chase, Jr., the first man from St. Johns County to be killed in the Vietnam War.
 That same year, Rubio led legislation to waive statutory limitations and posthumously award the Medal of Honor to Sergeant First Class (SFC) Alwyn Cashe.
 Former President Donald Trump signed the legislation in December 2020, and President Joe Biden awarded the medal to SFC Cashe in December 2021.

 As highlighted by the Miami Herald, “Rubio’s efforts to increase international pressure on Nicolás Maduro’s regime, and to push the Trump Administration to take a tough stance on Venezuela, have paid off big.”
-What the media dubbed as “The Rubio Doctrine” was vital in advancing U.S. policy toward Venezuela.
+What the media dubbed “The Rubio Doctrine” was vital in advancing U.S. policy toward Venezuela.

-Rubio also co-authored the Venezuela Emergency Relief, Democracy Assistance, and Development (VERDAD) Act (P.L.
-116-94), which is the most comprehensive effort to date to confront the crisis in Venezuela.
+Rubio co-authored the Venezuela Emergency Relief, Democracy Assistance, and Development (VERDAD) Act, which to date is the most comprehensive effort to address the crisis in Venezuela.
 The bipartisan bill provided $400 million in humanitarian aid to support Venezuelan refugees fleeing their homeland from the Maduro regime’s man-made crisis, and codified crucial sanctions against members of the dictatorship.
-Rubio is currently co-leading the Preserving Accountability for National Assets (PANA) Act of 2021 and the Banning Operations and Leases with the Illegitimate Venezuelan Authoritarian Regime (BOLIVAR) Act, which further strengthen protections against the Maduro regime.
+Rubio is also the co-lead of the Preserving Accountability for National Assets (PANA) Act of 2021 and the Banning Operations and Leases with the Illegitimate Venezuelan Authoritarian Regime (BOLIVAR) Act, which further strengthen protections against the Maduro regime.
 Moreover, Rubio led the introduction of the Preempting Misguided Appeasement and Financing of Destabilizing Regimes Act to ensure the Biden Administration does not import Iranian and Venezuelan crude oil, petroleum, petroleum products, or liquefied natural gas into the United States.